What to Pack for Rwanda and What to Wear for Each Adventure (for everyone)

 Packing Pharmacy & Health Items

-Mosquito Spray: There is a presence of malaria in Rwanda and I know a few people who have gotten it.
-Health professionals recommend taking malaria tablets.
+Mosquito spray is a must and there is a presence of malaria in Rwanda and I know a few people who have gotten it.
+Health professionals recommend taking malaria tablets and I heard you can take them for up to two years.
 I personally choose not to take them (I am not a medical professional, please seek official advice), but I spray myself with bug spray constantly.
 For me, the “eco” brands do not work; I suggest using something with DEET to be effective.
 I LOVE these OFF wipes that I buy in bulk which is perfect if you only have a carryon.
 Otherwise, I suggest OFF spray bottles.
 Deep woods in the best version to get.

 Since you’ll likely be hopping on and off buses, keep what to pack for Rwanda limited to a sturdy backpack and day pack.

 I have this North Face Borealis Sling Bag that I absolutely love.
 Both Wilhelm and I use it for biking and day hikes.
-I can handle a 1 L water bladder, snacks, and all your basics,
+I can handle a 1.5 L water bladder, snacks, and all your basics.

 Wilhelm wearing the sling bag with my rain jacket attached